MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/cloud-management-gateway-faq.md

 *Applies to: Configuration Manager (current branch)*

 This article answers your frequently asked questions about the cloud management gateway.
-For more information, see [plan for cloud management gateway](plan-cloud-management-gateway.md).
+For more information, see [Overview of cloud management gateway](overview.md).

 ## Frequently asked questions